spidernet-io/spiderpool/docs/usage/ipv6.md

 ### Enable IPv4 only

-Firstly, please ensure you have installed the spiderpool and configure the CNI file, refer [install](./install.md) for details
+Firstly, please ensure you have installed the spiderpool and configured the CNI file, refer to [install](./install.md) for details

-Check configmap `spiderpool-conf` property `enableIPv4` whether is already set to `true` and property `enableIPv6` whether is set to `false`.
+Check whether the property `enableIPv4` of the configmap `spiderpool-conf` is already set to `true` and whether the property `enableIPv6` is set to `false`.

 ```shell
 kubectl -n kube-system get configmap spiderpool-conf -o yaml
 ```

-If you want to update it `true`, just execute `helm upgrade --set enableIPv4=true --set enableIPv6=false`
+If you want to update it with `true`, run `helm upgrade --set enableIPv4=true --set enableIPv6=false`.

 ### Enable dual stack

-Same with the upper steps, just execute `helm upgrade --set enableIPv4=true --set enableIPv6=true`
+Same as the above, run `helm upgrade --set enableIPv4=true --set enableIPv6=true`.